xolox/vim-shell/README.md

 # Improved integration between <br> Vim and its environment

-This plug-in aims to improve the integration between [Vim][vim] and its environment by providing functions to switch to full-screen, open URLs in the user's default web browser and execute external commands in the background without opening a command prompt window.
+This plug-in aims to improve the integration between [Vim][vim] and its environment by providing functions to switch to full-screen (see the [screenshots][screenshots]), open URLs in the user's default web browser and execute external commands in the background without opening a command prompt window.
 A DLL is included to perform these things on Windows, while on UNIX external commands are used.

 ## Background

-A few years ago when I was still using Windows I created a `libcall()` compatible [DLL][dll] to toggle [Vim][vim]'s GUI window between regular and full-screen mode.
+Vim has a limited ability to call external libraries using the Vim script function [libcall()][libcall].
+A few years ago when I was still using Windows a lot I created a [Windows DLL][dll] that could be used with `libcall()` to toggle [Vim][vim]'s GUI window between regular and full-screen mode.
 I also added a few other useful functions, e.g. `openurl()` to launch the default web browser and `execute()` which works like Vim's `system()` function but doesn't wait for the process to finish and doesn't open a command prompt.

 Since then I switched to Linux and didn't look back, which meant the DLL sat in my `~/.vim/etc/` waiting to be revived.
 Now that I've published my